Last updated on July 18th, 2018

 Your e-liquid is High VG, but your vaporizer can’t handle it

 High VG e-liquid is very popular right now for 2 main reasons.
 It’s recommended for sub-ohm atomizers and many vapers who have PG sensitivities prefer the higher VG ratios.
-The problem with VG and premature coil burnout is that vegetable glycerin is thicker than propylene glycol.
+The problem with VG and premature coil burnout and dry hits is that vegetable glycerin is thicker than propylene glycol.
 Unless you have a vaporizer designed for sub-ohm and high VG e-juice you’re going to compromise the life of your coils.
 The coil must absorb the thicker e-liquid and the battery must maintain a level temperature.
 Some vaporizers that are designed to handle high VG e-liquids are TC (temperature control) devices.
 DirectVapor and Vaporfi have has several good ones.

 So before you blame your e-liquid company for selling you juice that always turns bitter or ruins your coils, become more mindful of how you vape.
 Just follow the above tips and you’ll have a happier and more economical vaping experience.